-|Flower Color||White, pink, red, orange|
+|Flower Color||White, pink, purple, red, orange, yellow|

 |Native Areas||Asia, Europe, North America|